MBC Conference 2023

 24 organisations engaged in roundtable discussions with our community; our next strategy was outlined by our partnership board; Dr Andy Knox re-imagined how we live well together; we had a virtual tour of Eden Project Cornwall's rainforest biome; we took an educational Eden trip through time with Darwin's Doodles; the installation space housed Steven Saunders' ethereal visual spectacle 'The Voice of Lichen' and we had one big band celebration!

-Catch up with what we got up to here!
+Catch up with what we got up on our YouTube channel.

 Programme